intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 Procedures for sending, managing, and responding to liaison statements are discussed in {{?RFC4053}}.

-Note that communications between organizations have no difference to any other IETF contributions and should follow the same IETF process and polices and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.
+Note that communications between organizations have no impact to any other IETF contributions and should follow the same IETF process and polices and should be open to everyone for inputs and contributions, e.g., input discussion in specific working group in the IETF.